wgroeneveld/jam-my-stack/README.md

 These simple scripts **enrich your Jamstack-site** by adding/manipulating/whatever (meta)data, such as extra posts, indexing, and so forth.
 A primary example of these tools in action is my own site https://brainbaking.com - inspect how it's used at https://github.com/wgroeneveld/brainbaking

+**Are you looking for a way to receive webmentions?** See https://github.com/wgroeneveld/serve-my-jams !

 ## The tools

 Usage: